PENNSYLVANIA IMMIGRATION RESOURCE CENTER AND ALDEA-THE PEOPLE'S JUSTICE CENTER

 THIRD CIRCUIT BLOG WITH PENNSYLVANIA IMMIGRATION RESOURCE CENTER (PIRC)

-The Center for Immigrants' Rights Clinic (CIRC) will continue to update the Third Circuit Blog.
+The Center for Immigrants' Rights Clinic (CIRC) continued to update the Third Circuit Blog.
 The Blog was created in collaboration with the Pennsylvania Immigration Resource Center (PIRC).
 The Blog consists of impartial summaries of precedential and select non-precedential Third Circuit immigration opinions relating to immigration relief from removal and detention.

 Legal research and analysis, professional judgment, communication, and multidimensional lawyering.